gopikadeviga/aws-serverless-contact-form-project/README.md

 # AWS Serverless Contact Form

 A **Serverless Contact Form** project built using **AWS Lambda, API Gateway, and DynamoDB**.
-Users can submit their name, email, and message, these submitted datas are stored in DynamoDB.
+Users can submit their details (name, email, and message), these submitted datas are stored in DynamoDB.

 ## Architecture